Back to Articles

 • Switch Language filter to Spanish/French even if you sell English-only.

-• Global brands pilot new hooks abroad first; you get sneak peeks.
+• Global brands pilot new hooks abroad first - you get sneak peeks.
+Great for sussing out bigger brands.

 2. Platform contrast

-• Steal framing for your own story-first creative.
+• Steal the framing for your own story-first creative.

-• Every 2 weeks, copy-paste the same brand search into your sheet → add new rows.
+• Every 2 weeks, copy-paste the same brand search into your excel/google sheet → add new rows.

 • Build a timeline of hooks/offers to anticipate seasonal promos.